-The state of Illinois is one of the most strict in regard to the enforcement of its workers’ compensation law.
+Illinois is one of the most strict U.S. states in its enforcement of workers’ compensation law.

 Nearly all Illinois businesses are required to carry workers’ compensation coverage, with very few exceptions.

-Illinois has long been strict with its workers’ compensation laws, which were put into place following the 1909 Cherry Mine disaster that killed 259 people.
+Illinois has a history of strict workers’ compensation laws, which were put into place following the 1909 Cherry Mine disaster that killed 259 people.
 Two years after the accident, the state passed a law which serves as the foundation of the Illinois Workers’ Compensation Act that’s in effect today.

 Illinois requires all employers with one or more employee to provide worker’s compensation insurance, with the exception of the following parties that can exempt themselves:

 While the above individuals are not required to be covered, they may opt in to ensure they’re eligible for benefits in the event of a workplace injury or illness.

 Other exceptions include: